NETtalk (artificial neural network)

 The network was trained on a large amount of English words and their corresponding pronunciations, and is able to generate pronunciations for unseen words with a high level of accuracy.
-The success of the NETtalk network inspired further research in the field of pronunciation generation and speech synthesis and demonstrated the potential of neural networks for solving complex NLP problems.
+The success of the NETtalk network inspired further research in the field of pronunciation generation and speech synthesis and demonstrated the potential of neural networks for solving complex natural language processing problems.
+The output of the network was a stream of phonemes, which fed into DECtalk to produce audible speech.
+It achieved popular success, appearing on the Today show.